vkuznet/titanic/README.md

    - it will also print on stdout Correctly identified results and kappa statistics for traninig set nad cross-validation steps

+- Two perform modeling and/or prediction run **bin/run_weka <model|prediction>**

+   - it will invoke given Weka algorithm, e.g. RandomForest, and will store results into the log area
+   - it will also print on stdout full model statistics and create final file for kaggle submission.

 Refernces:
 1) Stacking Multiple Classifiers, http://www.youtube.com/watch?v=Nje8mblA7bs